How does this medication work? What will it do for me?

-Each single-use pre-filled syringe contains a 50 mg/mL clear and colourless, sterile solution of etanercept, formulated at pH 6.2±0.3.
+Each single-use pre-filled syringe contains 1 mL of a 50 mg/mL clear and colourless, sterile solution of etanercept, formulated at pH 6.2±0.3.
 There may be small white particles of protein in the solution.
 Nonmedicinal ingredients: sodium chloride, sodium citrate, citric acid, L-lysine hydrochloride, and sucrose.
 Preservative-free.

 Single-use Pre-filled Autoinjector

-Each single-use pre-filled autoinjector contains a 50 mg/mL clear and colourless, sterile solution of etanercept, formulated at pH 6.2±0.3.
+Each single-use pre-filled autoinjector contains 1 mL of a 50 mg/mL clear and colourless, sterile solution of etanercept, formulated at pH 6.2±0.3.
 There may be small white particles of protein in the solution.
 Nonmedicinal ingredients: sodium chloride, sodium citrate, citric acid, lysine, ansucrose.
 Preservative-free.

 How should I use this medication?

-The recommended dose of etanercept for adults is 50 mg injected subcutaneously (under the skin), once a week.
+The recommended dose of etanercept for adults to treat ankylosing spondylitis, rheumatoid arthritis, and psoriatic arthritis is 50 mg injected subcutaneously (under the skin), once a week.
 It is usually injected in the front of the thigh or abdomen.

-The dose for children is calculated by the doctor and based on body weight.
+The dose for children who weigh less than 63 kg is calculated by the doctor and based on body weight.
 The maximum dose is 50 mg weekly.